 Internal Financial Controls and Risk Management Systems

 In accordance with the provisions of the Act and Regulation 17(10) of the Listingregulations the Company has a Board evaluation policy for evaluation of Chairpersonindividual directors Board Committees and the Board.
-A structured questionnaire by anindependent external agency covering various aspects of the Boards functioningBoard culture performance of specific duties by Directors and contribution to the Boardproceedings was circulated to the members of the Board for the Financial Year 2018-19.
-Based on the responses received the Board as a whole the Committees the Chairperson and individualDirectors were separately evaluated in the meeting of the Independent Directors and at themeeting of the Board of Directors.
+A structured questionnaire by anindependent external agency covering various aspects of the Boards functioningBoard culture performance of specific duties by Directors and contribution to the Boardproceedings was circulated to the members of the Board for the FY21.
+Based on theresponses received the Board as a whole the Committees the Chairperson and individualDirectors were separately evaluated in the meeting of the Independent Directors and at themeeting of the Board of Directors.

 The process of review of Non-Independent Directors the Board as a whole and also itsCommittees were undertaken in a separate meeting of Independent Directors held on March26 2021 without the attendance of Non-Independent Directors and members of management.
 Atthe meeting the performance of the Chairman of the Company was reviewed taking intoaccount the views of the Executive Directors Non-executive Directors and IndependentDirectors.
 The meeting also assessed the quality quantity and timeliness of informationrequired for the Board to perform its duties properly.
-The entire Board excluding theDirector being evaluated evaluated the performance of each Independent Director.
-TheDirectors have expressed their satisfaction with the evaluation process conducted by theindependent external agency.
-Based on the findings from the evaluation process the Boardwill continue to review its procedures processes and effectiveness of Boardsfunctioning individual directors effectiveness and contribution to the Boardsfunctioning in the Financial Year 2019-20 as well with a view to practice the higheststandards of Corporate Governance.
+The Independent directors alsodiscussed various matters including the effect of Covid-19 performance of the companyboard processes on issues like capex approval and development of future management of thecompany.

-Company is not required to maintain cost records in accordance with Section 148 ofthe Act read with Rule 3 of the Companies (Cost Record and Audit) Rules 2014 as theservices of the Company are not covered under the said rules.
+The Company is not required to maintain cost records in accordance with Section 148 ofthe Act read with Rule 3 of the Companies (Cost Record and Audit) Rules 2014 as theservices of the Company are not covered under the said rules.

 Significant and Material orders if any

-Prevention of Sexual Harassment at Workplace
+Prevention of Sexual Harassment at the Workplace

 The Company has a policy for prevention of sexual harassment at the workplace.
-Inaccordance with the Sexual Harassment of Women at the Workplace (Prevention Prohibitionand Redressal) Act 2013 ("Redressal Act") and rules made thereunder the Company hasconstituted an Internal Compliant Committee (ICC) in all its hotels Oberoi FlightServices (OFS) Oberoi Airport Services (OAS) Printing Press and Corporate Office.During the year the ICC received six complaints.
-All the complaints have been disposed ofwithin the statutory period.
-During the year the company has duly complied with theapplicable provisions of the Redressal Act.
+Inaccordance with the Sexual Harassment of Women at the Workplace (Prevention Prohibitionand Redressal) Act 2013 ("POSH Act") and rules made thereunder the Company hasconstituted an Internal Compliant Committee (ICC) in all its hotels Oberoi FlightServices (OFS) Oberoi Airport Services (OAS) Printing Press and its Corporate Office.

 Particulars of Employees

-In accordance with Section 197 of the Act read with Rule 5 of the Companies(Appointment and Remuneration) Rules 2014 the following are annexed and forms part ofthis Report:
+In accordance with Section 197 of the Act read with Rule 5 of the Companies(Appointment and Remuneration) Rules 2014 the following are annexed and forms partof this report:

 i) List of top ten employees of the Company in terms of remuneration; ii) List ofemployees who received remuneration for the year which in the aggregate was not less thanRs.
 10.2 million; iii)List of employees who were employed for a part of the year and whoreceived remuneration which in the aggregate was not less than Rs.
 0.85 million permonth.

 Risks uncertainties or future actions could differ materially from those expressed inthe Directors Report and the Management Discussion and Analysis.
-These statementsare relevant on the date of this Report.
+These statementsare relevant on the date of this report.
 We have no obligation to update or revise anystatements whether as a result of new information future developments or otherwise.Therefore undue reliance should not be placed on these statements.

 The Board takes this opportunity to thank all employees for their commitmentdedication and co-operation.

 For and on behalf of the Board

-|Managing DIrector - Development ||Managing Director & |
+|Managing DIrector - Development ||Managing Director and |

 | ||Chief Executive Officer |